ineersa/mcp-sql-server/README.md

     - **PostgreSQL**: `SET default_transaction_read_only = on`
     - **SQLite**: `PRAGMA query_only = ON`
     - **SQL Server**: `ApplicationIntent=ReadOnly` (see below)
-3. **Sandboxed Execution**: All queries execute within a transaction that is **always rolled back**, preventing any data modifications even if they bypass the first two layers
+3. **Sandboxed Execution**: All queries execute within a transaction that is **always rolled back**, preventing any data modifications

+> **NOTE** It's always safer to just use read only permissions for database user, even with protection layer

 ### SQL Server Considerations